jyutzler/Bridge-Systems/system.md

 #### Over Interference
 If an opponent doubles, all conventional responses are “on.”
 For example:

-1NT — (Double) — 2♣ = Stayman
+* 1NT — (Double) — 2♣: Stayman

-1NT — (Double) — 2♦ = transfer to hearts
+* 1NT — (Double) — 2♦: transfer to hearts

-With a bad hand and a weak minor, redouble for SOS.

-1NT — (Double) — Redouble = Rescue - weak with a long minor (opener bids 2♣, pass or correct).
+* 1NT — (Double) — Redouble: SOS (bad hand with weak minor)

+All systems are on thru 2NT.
-Double of any natural suit bid by the opponents at the 2-level is for penalty.
+Double of any natural suit bid by the opponents at the 2-level is a Stolen bid.

+* 1NT — (2♥) — double: transfer to spades
+* 1NT — (2♥) — 2♠ or 2NT: same as without interference

 Double of any natural suit bid by the opponents at the 3-level or higher is for negative, promising at least one major.

-Jacoby Transfers are on over 2♣.

-Double of an artificial 2♣ = Stayman, does not imply invitational or better values.

 Cue bid of opponent's natural suit = Game force, Stayman.
 Note: if the interference is a waiting bid (such as Cappelletti 2♣), it may be pragmatic to pass and wait for the suit to be shown in case a penalty double is a possibility.
 (For more information see [here](http://www.bridgebuff.com/cappsucks.html) although the entire system indicated is more complex than what is presented here.)